Particular/docs.particular.net/nservicebus/operations/tuning.md

 ## Run time settings

-Version 5 and lower allowed both concurrency and throughput throttling to be changed and read at run time using the code below.
+Version 5 and below allowed both concurrency and throughput throttling to be changed and read at run time using the code below.

 ## Optimizing at run time